What is your property manager's contact info?

 Is there internet access at the house?

 Yes.
 There is a wireless network at the house (Amberjack).
-The password is house123.
-The internet download speed is usually very good, similar to most residential US download speeds (15-25 Mbps).
-We recntly added Eero range extenders so you can now get a good wireless signal on the beach.
+The internet download speed is usually very good, similar to most residential US download speeds (50-75 Mbps).
+We recntly added Eero range extenders so you can now get a good wireless signal throughout the house and on the deck.

 How do you get to Spanish Wells?